thibault/mezzanine-file-collections/README.md

-# Mezzanine Media Library
+# Mezzanine File Collections

-Mezzanine Media Library is an app for the Django/Mezzanine framework to display a list of downloadable files, whatever their type is.
+Mezzanine File Collection is a simple file container page type for the Django / Mezzanine CMS.

 The Mezzanine's core gallery module only deals with images.
 I got frustrated with it, I quickly developed an alternative to handle any filetype.